how to cook steak sous vide (in vacuum)

 Cook to your desired internal temperature using an immersion circulator (also known as a sous vide machine, a popular brand is Anova) and then sear with a good amount of oil and butter to get a good color after patting the steak dry.
 The maillard reaction won’t be as good as with a traditional sear or reverse sear.
 You can maximize the color by using a blowtorch.
 Remember that the meat is already cooked to perfection inside, so you don’t want to spend much time searing the exterior to maintain the nicely cooked interior.

 Detailed how-to instructions in Steak 5 Ways section of Steak Simplified, page 114.
-Pre-order here.
+Order yours here!

 Here’s how to do it: